 Some employees may require staying in rented accommodation even when their employer is not paying them HRA through their salary.

-The Income Tax Act provides tax benefits under section 80GG to such employees to the maximum extent of Rs.5000/- per month now, as against Rs.
-2000/- per month allowed earlier.
+The Income Tax Act provides tax benefits under section 80GG to such employees to the maximum extent of Rs.5000/- per month.
 In order to qualify and receive this tax exemption benefit the following criteria must be fulfilled:

 i.
 Individual is salaried, self-employed or in business.